No products in the cart.

 4. Botox

-However, by participating in physical therapy, you’re getting the brain on board.
-This means that you’ll retain some of the gains even after the Botox wears off.
+Usually, you will need repeat treatments because the Botox will eventually wear off.
+However, by participating in physical therapy simultaneously, you’re getting the brain on board.
+This means that you can retain some of your gains in improvement even after the Botox wears off.

 5. Medication